brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 The underlying Typikon is that of the Holy Mountain of Athos and in most parishes some curtailment may be called for, such as the omission of the reading of the First Kathisma of the Psalter.
 On the other hand, the common practice of omitting most of the verses of the Lamp-lighting Psalms is most regrettable and should be avoided if possible.

 There are a number of differences in Russian use, but these are mostly minor.
 For example, before the Prokeimenon the Priest greets the People, as at the Liturgy, and the Prokeimenon itself is a dialogue between the Deacon and Choir, and not between the Canonarch or Reader and the Singers, as in Athonite use. *O Joyful Light* and *Now, Master* are usually sung by the Choir rather than being recited by the Superior.
-Other differences have more to do with the fact that most Russian churches celebrate a highly abbreviated Â‘All-night VigilÂ’ on Saturday evenings, rather than Vespers only.
+Other differences have more to do with the fact that most Russian churches celebrate a highly abbreviated ‘All-night Vigil’ on Saturday evenings, rather than Vespers only.

 Technical jargon has been kept to a minimum, but a few words are explained in a short Glossary at the end.
 In the text these are underlined.
 There is as yet no generally agreed practice as to which technical terms should be anglicised and which left in their Greek or Slav dress.
 As in Church Slavonic, no doubt some words will be retained in their Greek form, e.g. *Kathisma*, while others will in the end be anglicised, e.g. *prostration* for a full *metania.*

-The Psalms have been translated from the Septuagint because this has been the ChurchÂ’s Psalter for nearly two thousand years and the prayers and hymns of the Church are frequently little more than a mosaic of words and phrases from it.
+The Psalms have been translated from the Septuagint because this has been the Church’s Psalter for nearly two thousand years and the prayers and hymns of the Church are frequently little more than a mosaic of words and phrases from it.
 The use of any other Psalter obscures or destroys many of these intentional echoes and cross references.
 Since this is a practical edition scriptural and other references have not been given in footnotes.
 In the future it may be possible to provide an edition with these, together with a brief commentary.

 For completeness, we have included the text of the Ninth Hour, which should immediately precede Vespers.

 In an Appendix we note the differences for the celebration of Daily Vespers, since these are not numerous.
 Another Appendix gives the ending of Vespers on Sundays in Lent.
 The details of Daily Vespers in Lent can be found  by clicking the following hyperlink [Lenten Offices](lenten_offices.md).
-As it is easy with modern equipment to produce this separately, we believe it is preferable to do so, rather than have a book where every other paragraph begins Â‘But if it isÂ…Â’.
+As it is easy with modern equipment to produce this separately, we believe it is preferable to do so, rather than have a book where every other paragraph begins ‘But if it is…’.

 The text of the Litanies and other hymns and prayers which occur in the Divine Liturgy are taken from the bilingual edition of the Liturgy published with the blessing of the Archbishop of Thyateira and Great Britain.